RedisGears/RedisGears/docs/async_await_advance_topics.md

 # Async Await Advanced Topics

 RedisGears v1.2 introduces async-await support.

-Generally, RedisGears runs executions in background threads, and the number of threads used for executions is configurable (using [ExecutionThreads](configuration.md#executionthreads) config value).
-When all the execution threads are busy, new executions will wait until an execution thread becomes available to run them.
-So we do not want to get into a busy loop waiting for something to happen, such a loop will consume an execution thread and will not allow this thread to run new executions.
-This is what async-await is meant to solve.
-Async-await allows us to wait for something to happen without consuming a thread from the executions thread pool.
+Generally, RedisGears runs executions in background threads, and the number of threads used for executions is configurable (using the [ExecutionThreads](configuration.md#executionthreads) config value).
+When all the execution threads are busy, new executions will wait until a thread becomes available.
+However, you don't want to waste an execution thread on a loop of waiting.
+Async-await allows processes to wait for something to happen without consuming a thread from the execution thread pool.

-Using async-await, it is possible to give a Python coroutine as a function step.
-The coroutine execution goes to a dedicated thread that runs a dedicated event loop to schedule all coroutines.
+Using async-await, you can give a Python coroutine as a function step.
+The coroutine execution goes to a dedicated thread that runs an event loop to schedule all coroutines.
 Once the coroutine finishes, the execution returns to normal processing.

 For a full introduction to async-await, refer to [Async Await Support](intro.md#async-await-support).
-We are going to cover some advanced topics related to async-await and its interaction with RedisGears.
+The following sections will cover some advanced topics related to async-await and its interaction with RedisGears.

 ## Async Await on Sync executions

-When you register an execution, it is possible to mention running mode using [mode](functions.md#register) argument.
+When you register an execution, you can set the execution mode with the [mode](functions.md#register) argument.
 The possible values are `async`, `async_local`, and `sync`.

-When the execution mode is `sync`, it is still possible to use async-await.
-In such a case, the execution will start synchronously and will move to a background thread once it needs to run a coroutine.
-This feature allows you to choose during runtime whether or not to run in the background.
-Take, for example, the execution caching showed [here](intro#waiting-for-another-execution)
+Even when the execution mode is `sync`, you can still use async-await.
+The execution will start synchronously and will move to a background thread once it needs to run a coroutine.
+This feature allows you to choose, at runtime, whether or not to run in the background.

+Take, for example, the execution caching shown [here](intro.html#waiting-for-another-execution):
 ```python
 {{ include('async_await/async_await-003.py')}}
 ```

-This example works as expected, but it's inefficient because its mode is `async`, which means that even if there is no cache missed, it will still go to a background thread.
+This example works, but it's inefficient.
+Because its mode is `async`, it will still go to a background thread even if there are no cache misses.
 Fetching a key from the key space is a fast operation, so it's not worth running in the background.
-We can change the execution mode to `sync` and only go to the background if needed (on cache misses).
+If you change the execution mode to `sync`, processes will only run in the background if needed, such as on cache misses.

-It will look like this:
+Here's the updated example:
 ```python
 {{ include('async_await/async_await-004.py')}}
 ```

-The change made the execution synchronous.
+After these changes, the execution is synchronous.
 It starts synchronously and runs the `CountStudents` function.
-The function first checks if we have the students count in the cache.
-If we do, the function will return the count.
+The function first checks if the students count is in the cache.
+If it is, the function will return the count.
 Otherwise, the function will return a coroutine that will count the number of students, cache it, and return it.
 So as long as the execution does not return the coroutine, it runs synchronously.
 This means that all cache hits will run synchronously and efficiently.
 !!! important "Notice"
-    Once sync execution moved the background it continues to run as async_local, which means that you cannot assume the Redis lock is acquired or that everything is atomic.
+    Once a `sync` execution moves to the background, it continues to run as `async_local`.
+This means that you cannot assume the Redis lock is acquired or that everything is atomic.
 Use [atomic](runtime.md#atomic) to be on the safe side.

 ## Sync with Multi Exec
 The code above is very efficient, but will it work inside multi-exec or Lua?

-Lets try it:
+Follow this example to test it:
 !!! example "Example: Sync with Multi Exec"
 	````
 	127.0.0.1:6379> multi